Myanmar

-Myanmar, officially the Republic of the Union of Myanmar, also known as Burma (the official name until 1989), is a country in Southeast Asia.
-It is the largest country by area in Mainland Southeast Asia, and had a population of about 54 million in 2017.
-It is bordered by Bangladesh and India to its northwest, China to its northeast, Laos and Thailand to its east and southeast, and the Andaman Sea and the Bay of Bengal to its south and southwest.
-The country's capital city is Naypyidaw, and its largest city is Yangon (formerly Rangoon).
+Myanmar, officially the Republic of the Union of Myanmar and also referred to as Burma (the official English name until 1989), is a country in northwest Southeast Asia.
+It is the largest country by area in Mainland Southeast Asia and has a population of about 55 million.
+It is bordered by India and Bangladesh to the northwest, China to the northeast, Laos and Thailand to the east and southeast, and the Andaman Sea and the Bay of Bengal to the south and southwest.
+The country's capital city is Naypyidaw, while its largest city is Yangon (formerly Rangoon).

 Early civilisations in the area included the Tibeto-Burman-speaking Pyu city-states in Upper Myanmar and the Mon kingdoms in Lower Myanmar.
-In the 9th century, the Bamar people entered the upper Irrawaddy valley, and following the establishment of the Pagan Kingdom in the 1050s, the Burmese language, culture, and Theravada Buddhism slowly became dominant in the country.
+In the 9th century, the Bamar people entered the upper Irrawaddy valley, and following the establishment of the Pagan Kingdom in the 1050s, the Burmese language and culture and Theravada Buddhism slowly became dominant in the country.
 The Pagan Kingdom fell to Mongol invasions, and several warring states emerged.
 In the 16th century, reunified by the Taungoo dynasty, the country became the largest empire in the history of Southeast Asia for a short period.

-The early 19th-century Konbaung dynasty ruled over an area that included modern Myanmar and briefly controlled Manipur and Assam as well.
+The early 19th-century Konbaung dynasty ruled over an area that included modern Myanmar and briefly controlled Assam, the Lushai Hills, and Manipur as well.
 The British East India Company seized control of the administration of Myanmar after three Anglo-Burmese Wars in the 19th century, and the country became a British colony.
-After a brief Japanese occupation, Myanmar was reconquered by the Allies and gained independence in 1948.
-Following a coup d'état in 1962, it became a military dictatorship under the Burma Socialist Programme Party.
+After a brief Japanese occupation, Myanmar was reconquered by the Allies.
+On 4 January 1948, Myanmar declared independence under the terms of the Burma Independence Act 1947.